ThatGuySam/marvelorder/src/pages/stories/d23-expo-marvel-panel.md

 Ryan Coogler will be exec producing ‘IRONHEART’ and showed a teaser for the series.

-The #ronheart teaser shows Riri forging her armor.
+The Ironheart teaser shows Riri forging her armor.
 Later, the anti-hero The Hood appears

 Anthony Ramos appeared on-stage and is confirmed to be playing The Hood